 Race day was super hot.
 After a while I also had to take off the arm sleeves because it was just too hot.
 I couldn’t wear my sunglasses, because I couldn’t see clearly with them on.
 But the star kept bashing against my skin, so I had to hold it up constantly for nearly 20 miles.
 I was suffering a lot.

 I also could not run fast because of that.
 And also the size of the costume was a huge problem as I could not go around other people.
 In the end it took me 4 hours and 20 minutes to finish.

 The good thing was that I saw Kate and William three times.
 First at Cutty Sark, then later at mile 21 at a water station.
 There I was so hot I had to pour water inside my costume.

 I saw them for the third time after the finish line, where Kate handed me my medal.

 How did it feel to get the medal from Kate?

 I felt very honoured, she even told me that I caught up quick.
 But it was also a very funny situation as she did not know where to put it because my head was inside my star costume.
 So she put it on top of it.

 You also ran all six World Marathon Majors in 2017.
-Which one was your favourite?
+Which one was your favorite?

-I don’t have a favourite.
+I don’t have a favorite.
 I love them all in a different way.